A Martínez

-George (or Jorge) Louis “A” Martínez is an Ecuadorian American journalist who is currently a host of Morning Edition on National Public Radio.
+George Louis "A" Martínez is an American journalist who is currently a host of Morning Edition on National Public Radio.
 He joined Morning Edition in July 2021.
 Prior to being host of Morning Edition, Martínez hosted Take Two at KPCC and In the Zone for ESPN Radio on KSPN (AM).

 Early life

 George (or Jorge) Louis Martínez was born to Ecuadorian immigrants and raised in the Koreatown area of Los Angeles.
 He was named for Jorge Luis Borges, his grandfather's favorite author.
 Though his mother calls him Jorge, George is the name on his birth certificate.

 He attended Daniel Murphy High School and Los Angeles City College, earning a bachelor's degree in journalism at California State University, Northridge in 1995.

 Career

 Martínez began working in radio as a board operator for XTRA 690, relaying the San Diego–Tijuana station's signal from the Fallbrook Center to the San Fernando Valley.
 His nickname, "A," comes from that time, when host Steve Mason would address him as "Hey, Martínez!"

 After a stint as a movie theater manager, Martínez returned to radio with KXTA in Los Angeles.
 Following the station's acquisition of the rights to the Los Angeles Dodgers baseball broadcasts in 1997, Martínez served as the Dodgers radio beat host for ten years.
 He next worked for ESPN Radio station KSPN in Los Angeles, where he served as the Los Angeles Lakers pregame and postgame host and co-hosted the show In the Zone with Brian Long.